Holidays

 32. Stuffed Sweet Potatoes

 Stuffed sweet potatoes are a healthy Thanksgiving side that can be customized to fit your menu, from Tex-Mex versions featuring cheese and black beans to a Greek- or even curry-inspired stuffed sweet potato.
+Talk about flavorful non-traditional Thanksgiving recipes.
+For guests who skip meat, this side dish for Thanksgiving will escape token vegetable status.

 33. Pimento Cheese Corn Muffins